 We have various types of moisture reading tools that can verify moisture content in building materials as well as atmospheric conditions.
 In addition, we also have infra-red cameras to help map the path that water may have travelled.

-Do I need to do anything prior to CRCS DKI arriving at my home?
+Do I need to do anything prior to DKI-CRCS arriving at my home?

 We will need the owner of the property to be available to give us access to the premises.
 Also, the owner will be required to sign a work authorization.
 Even though your insurance company may have been the one to assign us, we need your authorization to enter your home and start our services.